-2.2.8 Regional Routes have been defined as direct services between Regional-Regional hubs where at least one hub is inside the Western Gateway boundary.
+2.2.9 Regional Routes have been defined as direct services between Regional-Regional hubs where at least one hub is inside the Western Gateway boundary.
 It has been noted in the table below that some of these routes have a minimum aspirational frequency of 2tph and some of these routes should have their timetabling irregularities resolved.
-The idea here is that the barrier to modal shift is the inconsistent times of the hour which services are provided and a more clock-face design would support modal shift.
-The gap in the table has nevertheless been measured based on a 1tph aspiration as for other routes anything above 1tph is not an achievable goal from a value for money perspective.
+It is considered that a barrier to modal shift is the inconsistent service pattern and a more clock-face design would support modal shift.
+The identified gap has nevertheless been measured based on a 1tph aspiration as for other routes anything above 1tph is not an achievable goal from a value for money perspective.
 These have been ordered in terms of greatest gap to lowest gap.

-Route Current Frequency Gap

-Westbury - Chippenham 0.5 0.5

-Westbury - Taunton 0.5 0.5

-Weymouth - Yeovil - Westbury - Bath - Bristol 0.5 irregular 0.5

-Bristol - Weston-Super-Mare (non-urban) 0.5 0.5 Gloucester - Cheltenham - Worcester 0.5 + 1 indirect 0.5 Weymouth - Poole - Bournemouth - Southampton 2 0 Cheltenham / Gloucester - Swindon - Reading Aspirational frequency of 2tph by way of a second direct hourly service 1 direct + 1 indirect 0 Bristol - Gloucester Aspirational frequency of 2tph by way of a second direct hourly service 1 direct + 1 indirect 0 Exeter - Weston-Super-Mare 2 0 Westbury - Salisbury Timetable irregularity to be prioritised in next timetable planning process 2 irregular 0
+Route Current Frequency Gap Exeter - Weston-Super-Mare 1 indirect 1 Westbury - Chippenham 0.5 0.5 Westbury - Taunton 0.5 irregular 0.5 Westbury - Reading 0.5 irregular 0.5 Weymouth - Yeovil - Westbury - Bath - Bristol 0.5 irregular 0.5 Gloucester - Cheltenham - Worcester Shrub Hill 0.5 + 1 indirect 0.5 Bristol - Weston-Super-Mare (semi-fast, not Intercity) 1 0 Weymouth - Poole - Bournemouth - Southampton 2 0 Salisbury - Southampton 1 0 Cheltenham / Gloucester - Swindon - Reading Aspirational frequency of 2tph by way of a second direct hourly service 1 direct + 1 indirect 0 Bristol - Gloucester Aspirational frequency of 2tph by way of a second direct hourly service 1 direct + 1 indirect 0 Westbury - Salisbury Timetable irregularity to be prioritised in next timetable planning process 2 irregular 0